CivityNL/civity-docs-edit/Dataplatform/dataplatform_GEOSERVER_GeoserverIntegration.md

 <img class="imageStyle" src="/docs/assets/Dataplatform/GeoServer/dataplatform_GEOSERVER_WFS.png" alt="imageStyle: WFS Page">

 ## Unpublish OGC Data
-To unpublish the data from Geoserver click the red button "**Verwijderen OGC**" from the dataset page.
+To unpublish the data from Geoserver click the red button *Unpublish OGC* (*Verwijderen OGC*) from the dataset page.
 The WMS and WFS files will be removed; you may also disable the schema_descriptor.

 <img class="imageStyle" src="/docs/assets/Dataplatform/GeoServer/dataplatform_GEOSERVER_Unpublish.png" alt="imageStyle: Remove Geoserver Data">